GICodeWarrior/mediawiki-extensions/tools/wsor/editor_lifecycle/README.rst

 1. Fetch user rates using `ratesnobots.sql`::

-   mysql -BNe < ratesnobots.sql > rates.tsv
+   mysql -BN < ratesnobots.sql > rates.tsv

 Note: To be able to run this query, you must be able to access an internal resource of the Wikimedia Foundation, see here for more information: